Hridoy-Kabiraj/DUNE/README.md

 ## Frequently Asked Questions (FAQ)

 **Q: Is this simulator accurate for real reactor design?**
-A: No. PyReactor uses simplified point kinetics and 0D thermal hydraulics suitable for education and conceptual understanding.
+A: No. DUNE uses simplified point kinetics and 0D thermal hydraulics suitable for education and conceptual understanding.
 Real reactor design requires detailed 3D neutronics and CFD analysis.

 **Q: Can I use this for homework/projects?**
 A: Yes!
 The software is open source and free to use for educational purposes.
 Please cite this repository in your work.